Garden 4 - The Sun Room and Soldiers of the Special Air Service

 During the war in Oman 1970-1976 he took part in an intensive six week period of bombing during cross border raids in Yemen that were intended to help stop the supply of arms and supplies to the communists fighting in Oman.
 A veteran of many operations he sadly died aged 50 in 2010 after a short illness.
 The plaque was gifted by the Allied Special Forces Association.

 John Leslie (Lofty) Arthy joined D Squadron 22 SAS Regiment from the Welsh Guards in 1975.
 During the Falklands Conflict he was part of the raiding party on Pebble Island on the night of 14/15th May 1982 when two Westland Sea King HC4 helicopters of 846 Naval Air Squadron, part of the Commando Helicopter Force, departed with 45 members of D Squadron on board.
 The force infiltrated the airfield without alarm allowing them to lay charges on seven of the aircraft.
 Once all the aircraft had been prepared the raiding team opened fire on the aircraft with small arms and L1A1 rockets.
-All of the aircraft were damaged, with some having their undercarriages shot away.
+Eleven of the aircraft were destroyed. away.

 Steve Moores 22 SAS & Coldstream Guards